Professor Iain Clacher

 Iain is Professor of Pensions & Finance, Pro Dean for International at Leeds University Business School, and head of the University’s new Centre for Financial Technology and Innovation.

 He is recognised internationally as an expert on pensions and retirement savings, most notably on retirement decision-making, pension fund investment, infrastructure investing, sustainable pension systems, trustee governance, and fund management costs and fees.
 He is widely published in international journals, a key contributor to pension policy and practice and an expert advisor to a range of businesses, policy makers and organisations.
-He is currently the lead researcher on a project with the Association of Member Nominated Trustees, the UK Sustainable Investment and Finance Association, and the UN Principles for Responsible Investment, examining split-voting in pooled equity funds, as well as being an expert advisor to the Institute and Faculty of Actuaries on economics and actuarial practice, and the UK Shareholder Association on the future of savings and investment.
+Most recently he was lead researcher on a project with the Association of Member Nominated Trustees, the UK Sustainable Investment and Finance Association, and the UN Principles for Responsible Investment, examining split-voting in pooled equity funds.

 While Iain has published widely in internationally ranked journals on pension fund risk management, mutual fund performance, and trustee decision-making, he has also published across a range of topics in accounting and finance, as well as on institutional economics, and corporate social responsibility.
 Current work includes, discount rates in financial accounts, trustee decision-making, costs and fees in asset management, behavioural biases and annuitization, smart ledgers and collective savings vehicles for pensions, and the application of AI and expert systems in financial services.